 PEBA’s Board of Directors is composed of 11 appointed members.
 Board members are either representative, meaning they belong to a class of employees or retirees they represent, or non-representative, meaning they do not belong to a class of employees or retirees.

 Members of the PEBA Board serve four-year terms.
-Members may not serve more than two consecutive terms.
+Members cannot serve more than two consecutive terms.
 Learn more about the qualification requirements of PEBA Board Members in the S.C.
-Code of Laws, Title 9, Chapter 4
+Code of Laws, Title 9, Chapter 4.

 Pearce served two terms as Mayor of Florence from 1983-1991.
-During his tenure, Florence experienced unprecedented economic growth with many new industries locating in Florence County.
+During his tenure, Florence experienced unprecedented economic growth with many new industries moving to Florence County.
 New construction permit dollar totals in the City of Florence almost tripled during his terms.
 After serving as Mayor, Pearce became Chairman of the Florence County Economic Development Partnership.

 Pearce is married to the former Carolyn Gibbons Coker.
 They have four sons, three granddaughters and one grandson.

-Blankenship has been a teacher in Sumter County Schools for 23 years.
-She is carrying on a family tradition that was handed down from her grandfather who is a former Deputy Superintendent of Education for the State of South Carolina.
-Blankenship currently teaches Honors English for grades 9-12 at Sumter High School.
-She achieved National Board Certification and served on the Sumter County School District Consolidation Committee.
+Blankenship was a teacher in Sumter County Schools for more than 25 years.
+She carried on a family tradition that was handed down from her grandfather who is a former Deputy Superintendent of Education for the state of South Carolina.
+Blankenship achieved National Board Certification and served on the Sumter County School District Consolidation Committee.

-Blankenship is a native of Orangeburg, SC and received a BA in Secondary Education from Clemson University in 1994.
+Blankenship is a native of Orangeburg, SC and received a Bachelor of Arts in Secondary Education from Clemson University in 1994.
 She earned a Masters of Arts in English Education from South Carolina State University in 2001.
-Blankenship has been married for 23 years and has a son and a daughter.
+Blankenship has been married for more than 25 years and has a son and a daughter.

-Heisler retired from Sonoco Products Company in 2014 as Staff Vice President, Compensation and Benefits.
+Heisler retired from Sonoco Products Company in 2014 as Staff Vice President of Compensation and Benefits.
 He was responsible for providing strategic leadership and oversight for all of Sonoco’s global employee benefit and compensation programs.

 A native of western Pennsylvania, Heisler graduated from Penn State with a Bachelor of Arts degree.
 For several years, he served as a board member for the Hartsville YMCA and Metro Board of the YMCA of the Upper Pee Dee.
 He has been a featured presenter and panelist at seminars and conferences and previously served as Chair of the Paper Industry Benefits Group.